guergabo/TravelCrawl/README.md

 # TravelMeta

 ### About The Project
-A web application to retrieve travel fare information scraped from the web.
+A web application to retrieve travel fare information scraped from the web. :spider:

 ### Built With
 ```